-Day two of the interview process starts with a short, said service of Holy Communion (which anyone, including the candidates, can attend) where the bishop presides.
+Day two of the interview process starts with a short, said service of Holy Communion (which anyone, including the candidates and their spouses/friends, can attend) where the bishop presides.

 The interview panel convenes immediately afterwards and is usually chaired by the bishop.
 The parish representatives, rural/area dean, deanery lay chair and patron are also present.
-Each candidate will be asked the same questions, and these will be agreed by the panel before the interviews.
+Each candidate will be asked the same questions, and these will be agreed and allocated by the panel before the interviews, based on the standard questions already received from the Bishop's Office.
+The chair of the interview panel usually asks for any suggestions for supplementary questions to make the questions more specific to the particular post.
 Each interview usually lasts between 45-60 minutes and often includes a short, prepared presentation or homily from the candidate.
 Candidates are free to go after their interview.

 The panel meets to make its decision immediately after all the candidates have been interviewed.
 The patron may need to be consulted (if not present).
 The panel's decision is a recommendation to the diocesan bishop, who has the final say.
-Once this is confirmed (often on the same day), the bishop contacts the preferred candidate.
+Once this is confirmed (often on the same day), the bishop contacts the preferred candidate to offer the post and see if they want to accept it.
+The Bishop will also contact any unsuccessful candidates and offer feedback if desired.